Quick Answer

 This tier is about continuity planning: fewer preventable disruptions and more predictable client delivery.

 Once you have layered connectivity, use this checklist before you connect, before you work, and before you leave.
-The provided sources do not set technical VPN, MFA, or device-hardening standards, so treat this as an operating template and verify each control against your own provider or security standard before relying on it for client work.
+Treat this as an operating template and verify each control against your own provider or security standard before relying on it for client work.

 Set one rule for any network you do not control, including campground WiFi: do client work only after you verify your approved connection protections are active according to your provider standard.
 If you cannot verify status, treat the session as non-sensitive.